Table of contents

 }

-the original example didn’t change much, some *
+The original example didn’t change much, some * and & appeared though.

-now accepts a pointer to an integer.
-Meaning that instead of a value, like before, the function now expects an address to the value it needs to work with.
+• doAddOne() now accepts a pointer to an integer.
+This means that, instead of a value (as before), the function now expects a memory address that points to the value it needs to manipulate.

 $ go run pointers.go